 Do you have questions about Dry Mouth and Dry Mouth Syndrome?
 Many people do.
 Not only is it uncomfortable to live with but it almost always promotes bad breath.
-Sedona dentist Roy Daniels often treats patients who have dry mouths.
+Sedona dentist Chris Marsh often treats patients who have dry mouths.

 People get dry mouth also called xerostomia (ZEER-oh-STOH-mee-ah), when the glands in the mouth that make saliva are not working properly.
 Because of this, there might not be enough saliva to keep your mouth wet.
 There are several reasons why the salivary glands might not be working right.